 This usually happens if a significant issue goes unaddressed, like no electricity, gas, plumbing, leaks in the roofs or walls, or health hazards.
 To make sure this doesn’t happen, never falter in your maintenance and diligently document all mitigating measures and repairs.

-Tenants often don’t read over their leases closely or even house rules concerning serious matters like fire prevention.
-For this reason, it’s a good idea to go over the lease with your tenants so that you know they’ve read it through at least once.
+Tenants often don’t read over their leases closely or know house rules concerning serious matters like fire prevention.
+It is a good idea to review the lease with tenants to be sure they are familiar with it.

-Even if the tenant does help by recommending a replacement, it’s best to finalize the early termination and prepare a new lease for the new tenant to reduce the likelihood of liability and confusion.
+As soon as possible, finalize the early termination and prepare a lease for the new tenant to reduce the vacancy period.

-Include an early termination of lease clause in your lease agreement to ensure a copesetic process.
-With a lawyer’s help, outline:
+Include an early termination of lease clause in the lease agreement to ensure a smooth process.
+Outline these important points:

 - Minimum notice